 The base of VAT is narrow, both legally and administratively.
-For example, several sources of income including agriculture, expert, capital gains, dividends fringe benefits etc. Still have deliberately been kept out of VAT net.
+For example, several sources of income including agriculture, export, capital gains, dividends fringe benefits etc. still have deliberately been kept out of VAT net.
 Exclusion of agriculture, the biggest sector, along cuts the tax base by almost 40% of GDP.
 An attempt was made to limit the number of exemptions under VAT until the introduction of VAT, but the number of exemptions increased substantially after the implementation of VAT.
-Many exemptions, destructions and rebate are granted under the industrial enterprises act Similarly, large numbers of exemptions are granted under the customs duties.
+Many exemptions, destructions and rebate are granted under the Industrial Enterprises Act.
+Similarly, large numbers of exemptions are granted under the customs duties.
 Similarly, high exemptions are granted under the house and land tax.
 Excise duties currently levied only on domestic products, keeping imports outside the excise net.
-Almost 70% of the economic activities that account for GDP are virtually out of the tax net Economic activities brought under the tax net also not tapped effectively due mainly to the lack of strong political commitment and weak tax administration.
+Almost 70% of the economic activities that account for GDP are virtually out of the tax net.
+Economic activities brought under the tax net are also not tapped effectively due mainly to the lack of strong political commitment and weak tax administration.
 This has been reflected in the low number of taxpayers and low revenue collection.

-3. Smuggling, under valuation and unauthorized trade:
+3. Smuggling, Under Valuation and Unauthorized Trade:

-Nepal has long open broader with the both neighboring countries India and China.
-However, the broader with China is not being a serous problem due to the geographical inconveniences caused y mountain area.
-There is no easy way to pass through the Chiness broader and hence level of illegal trade is negligible.
+Nepal has long open border with the both neighboring countries India and China.
+However, the border with China is not being a serious problem due to the geographical inconveniences caused by the mountain area.
+There is no easy way to pass through the Chinese border and hence level of illegal trade is negligible.
 But the open broader with India is being most challenging issue and problem is still alarming.
 People of the India and Nepal may easily enter one another's country and buy goods not paying customs duties for personal use.
 However, major problem is due to the large volume of smuggling and under valuation transaction by business enterprises, rather than consumer.
 Once the goods are entered into the country by an under valued billing, VAT revenue along with customers duties is lost and that can not be catch up in successive stage of distribution.
 Similarly, the goods, which are entered through the illegal route, remain completely beyond the VAT net Thus, a major problem for effective implementations of VAT is created by a large volume of smuggling and under valuation while importing goods from India.
 Beside that, there is not any measurement of unauthorized trade between Nepal and India.
-Many businessmen have claimed that only a little amount of goods from India come through customs.
-So it seems, unauthorized trade is very much organized and systematic in the broader area.
+Many Businessmen have claimed that only a little amount of goods from India come through customs.
+So it seems, unauthorized trade is very much organized and systematic in the border area.

-4. Weak tax administration:
+4. Weak Tax Administration: